MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 | Scope your audience                   | Review considerations based on audience preferences        | Prepare and test environment             | Maintain performant sites, pages, and lists         |
 |Check technical and license requirements          | Learn how to use and integrate M365 apps    | Determine success metrics & plan the launch  |Retire content when it’s no longer needed          |

-#### Step 1: Learn more about tools and define your audience profile
+#### Step 1: Learn more about communication tools and define your audience profile
 Start by getting familiar with [common corporate communications scenarios](plan-communication-strategy.md).
 Next, [review Microsoft 365 communication apps](review-communication-apps.md) to make sure you understand engagement opportunities and analytics options.
 Then, learn how to [define and scope your audience](audience-profile.md).
 After following these basic steps, you will be ready to select the right communication solution that fits your organization's needs.